M4NU5/Personal_Website/content/thoughts/tech/DRAFT-hack_the_box_3_permx/index.md

 ==============ROOT_FLAG_STRING==============
 ```

 We got the root flag baby!
 And this [rubber stamp of approval](https://www.hackthebox.com/achievement/machine/1695260/613) from hack the box.
-My smooth brain feels satisfied
+My smooth brain feels satisfied.
+I'm going to go touch some grass now :D